Quantum channel tomography and estimation by local test: Introduction

 \Cref{thm:main-theorem} provides a clean and systematic approach for designing new quantum algorithms for quantum channel estimation.
 In general, access to a Stinespring dilation of a quantum channel $\calE$ appears more powerful than access to $\mathcal{E}$ itself.
 However, \Cref{thm:main-theorem} shows that when we restrict to algorithms that make queries in parallel, these two access models are equally powerful in terms of query complexity.
 Consequently, one can first design an algorithm assuming queries to the dilation and then translate it into an algorithm that queries the original channel using \cref{thm:main-theorem}.
 This is often simpler, since the dilation is an isometry and therefore shares many useful properties with unitary operators.

 \Cref{thm:main-theorem} can be viewed as an extension of the previous result by \cite{chen2024local}, which studies the power of local test for quantum states and shows that access to purifications does not help for mixed-state testing.
-Related results trace back to~\cite[Theorem 35]{soleimanifar2022testing}, and were recently strengthened in an algorithmic sense by \cite{tang2025conjugate}, which explicitly constructs an algorithm for generating random purifications of a mixed state.
-This is further leveraged in~\cite{pelecanos2025mixedstatetomographyreduces} for mixed-state tomography.
+Related results trace back to~\cite[Theorem 35]{soleimanifar2022testing}, and were recently strengthened in an algorithmic sense by \cite{tang2025conjugate}, which explicitly constructs an algorithm for generating random purifications of a mixed state (see also \cite{girardi2025random}).
+This is further leveraged in~\cite{pelecanos2025mixedstatetomographyreduces} for optimal mixed-state tomography.
+Intuitively, local test and random purification can be viewed as dual concepts in the Heisenberg and Schr{\"o}dinger pictures, respectively.
 Finally, we note that \cref{thm:main-theorem} partially answers a conjecture from~\cite{tang2025conjugate} asserting that access to channel dilations does not help.

 Now, we introduce the applications of \cref{thm:main-theorem}.
 Suppose $\mathcal{E}$ is an unknown quantum channel that has input dimension $d_1$, output dimension $d_2$ and Kraus rank at most $r$.

 \begin{corollary}[Channel tomography in diamond norm, \Cref{coro-12120134} restated] Tomography of $\mathcal{E}$ to within diamond norm error $\varepsilon$ can be done using $O(rd_1d_2/\varepsilon^2)$ queries to $\mathcal{E}$. \end{corollary} When $r=d_1d_2$ and $\varepsilon=\Omega(1)$, the result in \cref{coro-12131838} matches the lower bound $\Omega(d_1^2 d_2^2 / \log (d_1 d_2))$ in \cite{rosenthal2024quantum} up to logarithmic factors; and when $r=O(1)$ and $d_2=(1+\Omega(1))d_1$, it matches the lower bound $\Omega((d_2-d_1)d_1/(\varepsilon^2\log 1/\varepsilon))$ in \cite{yoshida2025quantum} up to logarithmic factors. \cref{coro-12131838} is obtained by applying \cref{thm:main-theorem} to a diamond-norm isometry channel tomography algorithm (see \cref{thm-1240018}), which is essentially a slight modification of the $O(d^2/\varepsilon^2)$ unitary channel tomography algorithm in~\cite{haah2023query}.